MightyMCoder/InventoryManager-archived/README.md

 # InventoryManager
-InventoryManager is an Admidio plugin for managing building and room keys.
+InventoryManager is an Admidio plugin for managing the inventory of an organisation.